Mrt134/Experimental/1.0luminadocumentation/luminautl.rst

 .. figure:: images/lumina13b.png
    :scale: 100%

-To open an application, begin to enter its name.
+To open an application, begin to type its name into the search field (selected by default).
 The box below the selected "Applications" button will display any matching application names.
 Select the desired application and click the "Launch Item" button to open it.

 If you click the "Files or Directories" button, the screen changes slightly, as seen in :numref:`Figure %s: Search for Files <lumina26>`.